-A study conducted at MIT's Poverty Action Lab was recently featured in U.S. News & World Report that hailed ASSISTments as one of the two most promising educational technologies in the US.
-The MIT investigation conducted a review of 100+ educational technology studies, and concluded that ASSISTments was one of the two most promising interventions in the United States due to the fact that it increased student learning and does not require that schools adjust their curriculum or textbooks, and is available 25 free of charge.
+A study conducted at MIT's Poverty Action Lab was recently featured in U.S. News & World Report that hailed ASSISTments as one of two promising educational technologies in the US.
+The MIT investigation conducted a review of 100+ educational technology studies, and concluded that ASSISTments was one of the two most promising interventions in the United States due to the fact that it increased student learning and does not require that schools adjust their curriculum or textbooks, and is available free of charge.

 The U.S. News & World Report article by Jill Barshay said “ASSISTments improved seventh-graders’ math scores in Maine when students spent only 10 minutes a night on the software, three or four times a week, as homework.
 Teachers didn’t have to change their existing lesson plans or textbooks to incorporate it."

 The reason for this is that WPI put the answers for the 20 math textbooks used by the Maine schools into ASSISTments in a way that did not violate the textbook published copyright.
 This made it very easy for the teachers to adopt this technology as they did not have to radically change their curriculum and teaching.

 Quote from the MIT review: